-Water Related
+Water related

-- Preventing leaks was chosen as the most important performance commitment by household customers. - Preventing leaks is significantly more important to those aged 60+ than to those aged under 50. - The quality of water is most important to those aged under 50, but highest for 18-29 (52%), significantly higher compared to those aged 50+ (27%). - Reducing leaks was also named as most important by NHH customers. - Reducing the length of interruptions was ranked second and was significantly more important for businesses than households - perhaps unsurprisingly as so many rely on water to operate.
+- Preventing leaks was chosen as the most important performance commitment by household customers. - Preventing leaks is significantly more important to those aged 60+ than to those aged under 50. - The quality of water is most important to those aged 18-29 (53%), significantly higher compared to those aged 50+ (28%). - Reducing leaks and preventing issues with the quality of water were equally rated most important by NHH customers. - Reducing the length of interruptions was also significantly more important for businesses than households - perhaps unsurprisingly as so many rely on water to operate.

 Q19.
 Based on what you have just read, which of these three parts of the business plan is the most important to you?
-Base: All HH participants (936) and all NHH participants (346)
+Base: All HH participants (946) and all NHH participants (350)